Creating a Soothing Bedtime Routine – 7 Tips to Meet the Challenge

 For toddlers and preschoolers, a soothing bedtime routine can often be the most challenging part of the day.
 It means another transition and separation from you, at the same time that everyone in the household is a bit tired and sometimes frazzled from a long day.

 Every parent knows that bedtime routines should be soothing and predictable for their child.
 Dr. Douglas Teti, a Professor of Human Development and Family Studies from Penn State published a finding about the importance of bedtime routines.
 He studied 35 parents with children under 2 years old.
 Granted, not a huge study but his findings were validating.
 Dr. Teti states that children sleep better when their emotional needs were met and they felt attached to their parents.
 In other words, the parents needed to be:

 - somewhat flexible in their routine (ie. mix it up with a puzzle one night instead of a book)

 - responsive to their child’s needs at that particular moment, and

 - the parent’s words and actions should match their behavior.

-Here are some tips that will help make your child’s bedtime routine smooth and sleep inducing:
+Here are some tips that will help make your child’s soothing bedtime routine smooth and sleep inducing:

-You need to leave at least a half-hour for your child to relax and get the attention they need from you.
+You need to leave at least a half-hour in that soothing bedtime routine for your child to relax and get the attention they need from you.
 Don’t worry, it doesn’t have to take hours to have a peaceful bedtime routine — more like 20-30 minutes.
 If you rush it, she’ll be more likely to run out of bed, stall, or beg you to stay longer.